 \subsection{Linear inequality restrictions via prior distributions}

-We consider inequality restriction on the $\boldsymbol{L}$, $\boldsymbol{f}_{t}$, and on their product.\footnote{In many cases we have a strong consensus in economic theory about the signs of impulse responses at impact but not at longer horizons (see, e.g. \cite{canova2011business}).} We can express these inequality restrictions as follows:
+We consider inequality restrictions on $\boldsymbol{L}$ and $\boldsymbol{f}_{t}$.\footnote{In many cases we have a strong consensus in economic theory about the signs of impulse responses at impact but not at longer horizons (see, e.g. \cite{canova2011business}).} We can express these inequality restrictions as follows:

-where $\boldsymbol{l}_i$ denote the elements of $\boldsymbol{L}$ in the $i-$th equation, $\boldsymbol{R}_{i}^{L}$ is $r_i^L\times r$, $\boldsymbol{R}_{\tilde{t}}^{f}$ is $r_{\tilde{t}}^f\times r$, $\boldsymbol{R}_{i\tilde{t}}^{Lf} $ is $r_{i\tilde{t}}^{Lf}\times r$ and $\tilde{t}\in t=1,\dots,T$.
-We assume that $\ell_i^{L} <\upsilon_i^{L}$, $\ell_{\tilde{t}}^{f}< \upsilon_{\tilde{t}}^{f}$ and $\ell_{i\tilde{t}}^{Lf}< \upsilon_{i\tilde{t}}^{Lf}$.
-Furthermore, we allow elements in the lower and upper bound to be $-\infty$ or $\infty$ to indicate that some inequity restrictions are single-sided.
-In many applications $\boldsymbol{R}_i^{L}$, $\boldsymbol{R}_{\tilde{t}}^{f}$ and $\boldsymbol{R}_{i\tilde{t}}^{Lf}$ will be equal to $\boldsymbol{I}_r$.
+where $\boldsymbol{l}_i$ denote the elements of $\boldsymbol{L}$ in the $i-$th equation and $\boldsymbol{R}_{i}^{L}$ is $r_i^L\times r$, $\boldsymbol{R}_{\tilde{t}}^{f}$ is $r_{\tilde{t}}^f\times r$ and $\tilde{t}\in t=1,\dots,T$.
+We allow elements in the lower and upper bound to be $-\infty$ or $\infty$ to indicate that some inequity restrictions are single-sided.
+In many applications $\boldsymbol{R}_i^{L}$ and $\boldsymbol{R}_{\tilde{t}}^{f}$ are equal to $\boldsymbol{I}_r$.
 The first set of inequality restrictions can be used to implement sign restrictions on $\boldsymbol{L}$ as in \cite{Korobilis2022}.
-The second set of inequality restriction can be used to implement sign restrictions on the structural shocks $\boldsymbol{f}_{t}$ at specific time periods as in \cite{antolin2018narrative}.
-Finally, the last set of inequality restrictions can be used to implement a magnitude restrictions on the product of both factors loadings and structural shocks as in \cite{Badinger2023}.
-In particular, \cite{Badinger2023} impose that one particular shock explains more then half of the unexplained movement of a certain variable at a specific period.
-This provides a flexible framework for the identification of structural shocks.
-Instead of only relaying on impact sign restrictions, researchers can also use shock sign restrictions to distinguish between different structural shocks.
-Or even use a single magnitude restriction as in \cite{Badinger2023} to separate one shock from the others.\footnote{It should be noted that non-linear restrictions can be incorporated via an accept-rejection step.
-However, this may significantly increase the computational burden or even render sampling infeasible.
-If such non-linear restrictions can be well approximated by linear restrictions that fit within our framework, the accept-rejection step may become feasible and the additional computational cost can be kept minimal.}
+The second set of inequality restriction can be used to implement sign restrictions on the structural shocks $\boldsymbol{f}_{t}$ at specific time periods as in \cite{antolin2018narrative}.\footnote{Also, combining both restrictions can be used to implement magnitude restrictions on the product of both factors loadings and structural shocks similar to \cite{Badinger2023}.
+In particular, \cite{Badinger2023} impose that one particular shock explains more then half of the unexplained movement of a certain variable at a specific period.} Following the discussion in \cite{giacomini2022narrative, giacomini2022narrativerejoinder} and \cite{plagborg2022discussion}, we note that imposing shock sign restrictions for specific time periods displays a more agnostic approach than magnitude restrictions.

 We implement our inequality restrictions using truncated Gaussian prior distributions.
 In particular we assume